Jwhiles/redux-todo/README.md

 I'm going to learn Redux and in the process make a small to do list

 I will be working through the redux docs, starting here http://redux.js.org/docs/basics/

+I'm rewriting the to do app as I go, using TDD methodology.